TwinsenMinothar/Tp-Travel/README.md

-This is a simple terminal c begginer program for organize travels and clients.
+This is a simple terminal C begginer program to organize travels and clients.
 Use as your whish.